Industrial Battery Market Size and Share

 Industrial batteries are sources of electrical energy that are generated from electrochemical reactions.
 Industrial batteries are an important part of uninterrupted power supply (UPS) systems, which are widely used for stationary or mobile applications.

 The industrial battery market is segmented by technology, application, end-user, and geography.
 By technology, the market is segmented into lithium-ion battery, lead-acid battery, and other technologies (nickel cadmium, nickel metal hydride, zinc-carbon, etc.).
 By application, the market is segmented into forklift, telecom, UPS, and other applications.
 By end-user, the market is segmented into the power sector, oil & gas sector, manufacturing sector, telecom, and other end-users.
-The report also covers the market size and forecasts for the industrial battery market across major regions, such as North America, Europe, Asia-Pacific, South America, and Middle-East and Africa.
+The report also covers the market size and forecasts for the industrial battery market across major regions, such as North America, Europe, Asia-Pacific, South America, and the Middle East and Africa.

 For each segment, market sizing and forecasts have been done based on revenue (USD).